 Spend time figuring out the words you want to say, and you’ll be able to express your ideas and expertise in a concise, clear way to your audience.

 Beyond words, your presence as a speaker — body language, volume — has a huge impact on whether your audience pays attention and understands your ideas.
+Execute the following tips to enhance your presentation skills.

 Audiences can tell when a speaker looks or sounds insincere.
 You have to be yourself to connect with your audience and hold their attention.
 Imagine that you’re talking to your best friend, and you’ll appear natural and comfortable on stage.